About Green Hedges School

 Our community celebrates together at many points throughout each school year.
 This list provides a short description of each event and its purpose, along with some helpful information.

-On Monday mornings immediately following drop off (8:15am) and Friday afternoons immediately preceding pick up (2:45pm), GHS organizes a special session to begin and end the week with a school-wide gathering in the Multi Purpose Room (MPR).
+On Monday mornings immediately following drop off (8:15 a.m.) and Friday afternoons immediately preceding pick up (2:45 p.m.), GHS organizes a special session to begin and end the week with a school-wide gathering in the Multi-Purpose Room (MPR).
 During these assemblies, students share class projects, their personal achievements are recognized, and special announcements are made.
 Throughout the year, there are also occasional special presentations and performances on topics including chamber music and dance performances, magic, acrobatics, poetry, book readings, laser shows, and more.
-Our parents are warmly encouraged to attend opening our closing as their schedule permits.
+Our parents are warmly encouraged to attend opening or closing as their schedule permits.

 Even though GHS is a small community, hectic lives can make it complicated to meet informally with other parents and the variety of adults who work with your student(s).
 These parties, hosted by GHS at a family home, provide a relaxed opportunity for parents to get to know one another and the GHS faculty and staff.
-Generally parents of 2-3 age-adjoining grades (e.g. Grades 1 and 2) are invited for a gathering during the fall and early winter.
 Dates vary year to year, and parents are notified with electronic save-the-date cards and invitations.
 Parents with multiple children at GHS may find themselves invited to several of these receptions!

 The Montessori Experience is an informational session in your child’s classroom with his/her teachers.
 Especially useful for parents of first-time “Montessorians”, this program acquaints you with the philosophy and emphasis of the Montessori system of education while allowing you to experience first-hand the learning materials that your child will be using for the next three years.